SurniaUlula/wpsso-um/readme.txt

 = 1.5.11-b1 =

-(2016/10/31) Minor code changes required for WPSSO v3.37.0-1.
-Refactored the SucomUpdate class to optimize caching performance.
+(2016/10/31) Refactored the SucomUpdate class to optimize caching performance.

 = 1.5.10-2 =